 - Ship the box to TerraCycle using a prepaid return label.

 - Sit back and relax – TerraCycle will do the rest.

 Are there any restrictions?

-TerraCycle does not collect hazardous or medical waste including PPE from hospitals and medical centers.
+TerraCycle does not collect hazardous or medical waste from hospitals and medical centres.
 This includes materials contaminated with bodily fluids or blood.

 TerraCycle will not accept household items that may be considered hazardous waste.
-This includes items such as:
+This includes things such as: